 - Protect your time and your money

-Following this advice, I continued my search for my second property.
-On April 13th, I was looking at Zillow and saw a house that looked promising for $149,000.
+Following this advice, I found a house on Zillow that looked promising for $149,000.
 It was a 2 bedroom, 1 bathroom house with 879 sq. ft.
-There needed to be some repairs, but the bathroom and kitchen were recently re-done.
-I called up an agent and we scheduled a showing for the next day.
+It needed some repairs, but the bathroom and kitchen were recently redone.
+I called an agent and we scheduled a showing for the next day.

-I showed up the next day at 12:30 PM at the house with Henry and was ready to check it out.
+I showed up the next day and was ready to check it out.
 Coming up to the house, it looked okay.
-Since it is Spring, most of the plants and trees hadn’t bloomed yet.
+Since it was spring, most of the plants and trees hadn’t bloomed yet.
 As a result, the yard looked a little barren but I wasn’t too worried about it.

-Walking into the house, I couldn’t help but think about the work that needed to be done.
-The living room wood floor had a hump in it, and the bedrooms needed to be re-painted.
-The floors needed to be re-done and the ceilings could use some work as well.
+Walking into the house, I couldn’t help but think about all the work that needed to be done.
+The wood floor in the living room had a hump in it, and the bedrooms needed to be repainted.
+The floors needed to be refinished and the ceilings could use some work as well.
 Most of this work would be cosmetic and a good learning experience for me, but I was still skeptical.

 Nice Bathroom, Kitchen and Garage

-Moving through the house, I admired the newly re-done bathroom.
+Moving through the house, I admired the newly remodeled bathroom.

 The sink, tub, and tile combination was very nice and modern.
-Like I mentioned above, the kitchen and bathroom had been newly re-done and were in pretty good shape.
 If I were to move in, I wouldn’t touch these rooms until the bedrooms and living room were finished up.

 Questionable Basement (Crawl Space)